owulveryck/blog/content/post/from-cli-to-microservice.md

 #### Creating the protobuf contract

 The contract will be placed in a `terraformservice` package.
-I am using a similar approche as the one used for the greeting example described before:
+I am using a similar approach as the one used for the greeting example described before:

 {{< highlight protobuf >}}
 syntax = "proto3";